kartavyaraj/Python_SQL_PowerBI_Project-Box_Office_Insights_Dashboard/README.md

 The data exploration and analysis process was carried out in multiple steps to ensure accuracy and extract actionable insights from the global box-office dataset.

-1. **Data Cleaning** : The dataset was cleaned and preprocessed using Python (Pandas) to ensure accuracy and reliability.
+1. **Data Cleaning** : The dataset was cleaned and preprocessed using Python (Pandas) in Jupyter Notebook to ensure accuracy and reliability.
 Key steps included:
     - Checked data description and summary to understand structure and quality.
     - Trimmed extra spaces in _Movie_ and _Genres_ columns.
     - Handled missing values and removed duplicate rows.